 App Blocker Apps

 As I mentioned earlier, using the best apps for students on your smartphone will be worthwhile only if you can avoid the distraction from other apps, I understand that it’s easier said than done.
 In case you find it difficult to abide by this rule, you can use some app blocker apps to avoid opening certain apps for a particular duration.
-To help you out, here is the best apps that can do that:
+To help you out, here are the best apps that can do that:

 Albeit being a simple app, AppBlock does the task of blocking apps for a certain duration very well.
-To start off, you can create and name profiles which define the days and time for which they are active, along with the apps to be blocked.
+To start off, you can create and name profiles that define the days and times for which they are active, along with the apps to be blocked.
 Like (OFFTIME), you can also block notifications for the blocked apps.
 These notifications can later be viewed from the “Blocked notifications” section of the app.

 As all this works only when a profile is active, it may seem pretty easy to turn off the profile and use the blocked apps.
 Well, not really.
 You get the option to lock the profiles which, in turn, can only be unlocked when your device is connected to a power source.
 Furthermore, you can enable a PIN code to protect the app’s launch.
 To use the app to its full potential you can buy the pro version with an in-app purchase that lets you create more than 3 profiles, stores all the blocked notifications, allows you to set unlimited time intervals and unlimited apps in profiles, and even removes ads.